PySimpleGUI/PySimpleGUI/docs/cookbook.md

     sg.one_line_progress_meter('One Line Meter Example', i + 1, 1000)
 ```

 Unlike other progress meter Python packages, PySimpleGUI's one-line-progress-meter is 1 line of code, not 2.
-Historicly you would setup the meter outside your work loop and then update that meter inside of your loop.
+Historically you would setup the meter outside your work loop and then update that meter inside of your loop.
 With PySimpleGUI you do not need to setup the meter outside the loop.
-You only need to add the line of code to update the meter insdie of your loop.
+You only need to add the line of code to update the meter inside of your loop.

 ## Cancelling - User Generated

-If you want to enable the user to break out of your loop, then **you** will need to take action.  `one_line_progress_meter` returns `False` if the cancel button is clicked or the window is somehow closed.
+If you want to enable the user to break out of your loop, then **you** will need to act.  `one_line_progress_meter` returns `False` if the cancel button is clicked or the window is somehow closed.
 The way you can turn the user's click on the Cancel button into cancelling the loop is by checking the return value and then breaking from your loop.

 ```python